openstack/mistral-specs/specs/pike/implemented/mistral-multi-region-support.rst

 Testing
 =======

-* write tests to make sure 'region' is supported for configured OpenStack modules.
+* write tests to make sure 'action_region' is supported for configured OpenStack modules.

-* write tests to make sure 'region' is properly used to construct OpenStack service client.
+* write tests to make sure 'action_region' is properly used to construct OpenStack service client.

 References